FloydZ/cryptanalysislib/src/list/README.md

 Each list comes with a load factor which tracks how many elements per thread where already inserted.
 Once the max number is reached, new elements are discarded.
-This makes the resetting of the list trivial, simply over write the load array with zero.
+This makes the resetting of the list trivial, simply overwrite the load array with zero.

 ### `MetaList`